goodinc/ctzn-ui/README.md

 * Make the interface usable on any device.

-* Make the interface look good in modern browsers on any size screen.
+* Make the interface look good in modern browsers at any size screen.

 * Make the interface accessible for users with diverse input devices, like touchscreens and screen readers.